Jaxan/satuio/README.md

 # Finding an ADS in a Mealy machine for a set of states
 python3 satuio/ads.py --help

+# Returning an unsat core in the case an ADS does not exist
+python3 satuio/ads-core.py --help
 ```

 The solver can be specified (as long as pysat supports it).
 The default is